 Calcareous nannofossils and planktonic foraminifers provide biostratigraphic constraints at Site U1449.
 Overall, the abundance and preservation of these microfossils is dependent on the type of lithology recovered.
 Coarser sandy intervals contain few to barren calcareous nannofossils and barren to <0.1% foraminifers, but abundance and preservation improve considerably in the pelagic and hemipelagic intervals.
-These intervals were discontinuous at this site because of the regular influx of turbidites and levee sedimentation.
+These intervals are discontinuous at this site because of the regular influx of turbidites and levee sedimentation.
 Biostratigraphic controls are based on 53 nannofossil and 34 planktonic foraminifer samples, which provide a total of six biomarker horizons and a lower Pleistocene age at the bottom of Hole U1449A.

-Of the 38 cores collected from Hole U1449A, 30 were studied, avoiding deformed or sandy intervals.
-Most cores were unoriented, so inclination was used for core-to-core comparison and declination data within each core, both from discrete samples and archive section halves.
-The upper 91 m core depth below seafloor (CSF-A) in Hole U1449A reveals normal polarity corresponding to the Brunhes Chron (<0.781 Ma).
-A pelagic deposit between 88 and 97 m CSF-A contains several magnetic polarity zones corresponding to the Matuyama Chron and the Jaramillo and Cobb Mountain Subchrons.
-Interpretation of the magnetic polarity beneath the hemipelagic unit is difficult, but at least two cores (354-U1449A-20H and 22H) have reverse magnetization.
-Correlation between multiple holes in the Expedition 354 transect, particularly in pelagic and hemipelagic intervals, is expected to clarify the interpretation of the magnetostratigraphy of Hole U1449A.
+We studied 30 of the 38 cores collected from Hole U1449A, avoiding deformed or sandy intervals.
+Most cores were unoriented, so polarity reversals were identified using declination data within each core, both from discrete samples and archive section halves.
+The upper 91 m in Hole U1449A reveals normal polarity corresponding to the Brunhes Chron (<0.781 Ma).
+A pelagic deposit between 88 and 97 m core depth below seafloor (CSF-A) contains several magnetic polarity transitions, including the Brunhes/Matuyama boundary and the boundaries of the Jaramillo and Cobb Mountain Subchrons.
+Interpretation of the magnetic polarity beneath the hemipelagic unit is difficult, but at least two cores (20H and 22H) may have reverse magnetization.
+Correlation between multiple holes from our transect, particularly in pelagic and hemipelagic intervals, is expected to clarify the interpretation of the magnetostratigraphy of Hole U1449A.

 Acquired data allow three lithologic groups to be distinguished.
-Sand-dominated lithologies reveal high acoustic velocity (~1700 m/s), high wet bulk density (~2.1 g/cm3), generally high magnetic susceptibility (~50-200 SI), and intermediate levels of natural gamma radiation (NGR) (~70 counts/s).
-Silty clay lithologies show intermediate values of acoustic velocity (~1550 m/s), wet bulk density (~2.0 g/cm3), and susceptibility (30-100 SI) and the highest NGR levels (~90 counts/s).
-Hemipelagic lithologies are easily distinguished by their low acoustic velocity (~1500 m/s), low wet bulk density (~1.6 g/cm3), very low magnetic susceptibility (0-20 SI), low NGR (~25 counts/s), and the lightest color.
-Detailed comparisons between lithology and physical properties on selected intervals confirm the predictive capabilities of the physical property data for high-resolution reconstruction of depositional processes.
-Also, the data show a particularly high variability in coarser grained intervals; thus, deviation from in situ properties cannot be excluded.
+Sand-dominated lithologies reveal high acoustic velocity (~1700 m/s), high wet bulk density ($\sim 2.1 \text{ g/cm}^3$), generally high magnetic susceptibility ($\sim 50 \times 10^{-5}$ to 200×10^{-5} SI), and intermediate levels of natural gamma radiation (NGR) (~70 counts/s).
+Silty clay lithologies show intermediate values of acoustic velocity (~1550 m/s), wet bulk density (~2.0 g/cm3), and magnetic susceptibility (30×10^{-5} to 100×10^{-5} SI) and the highest NGR levels (~90 counts/s).
+Hemipelagic lithologies are easily distinguished by their low acoustic velocity (~1500 m/s), low wet bulk density (~1.6 g/cm3), very low magnetic susceptibility ($0-20 \times 10^{-5}$ SI), low NGR (~25 counts/s), and the lightest color.
+Detailed comparisons between lithology and physical properties on selected intervals confirm the predictive capabilities of physical property data for high-resolution reconstruction of depositional processes.
+Also, the data show a particularly high variability in coarser grained intervals, which were probably disturbed by coring; thus, deviation from in situ properties cannot be excluded.